Aiven-Open/jdbc-connector-for-apache-kafka/docs/source/index.rst

             999||foo|100|50.0

 Since we have set our error policy to RETRY we can test to see what happens if a second record is inserted with the same primary key.
-Back at the producer console insert the same record again which will cause a primary key violation:
+Back at the kafka producer console insert the same record again which will cause a primary key violation:

 .. sourcecode:: bash